victorybiz/CodeNimbly/README.md

 ## Documentation

-CodeNimbly codebase is easy to understand but documentation coming soon.
+CodeNimbly codebase is easy to understand but user friendly documentation coming soon.

 ## Credits